ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

     [When(@"I retrieve '(.*)'")]
     public void WhenIRetrieve(string name)
     {
-        _actualPerson = _people.GetPersonByName(name);
+        _actualName = _people.GetPersonByName(name);
     }

     [Then(@"the person '(.*)' is returned")]
     public void ThenThePersonLivingAtIsReturned(string expectedName)
     {
-        Assert.IsNotNull(_actualPerson, "No person retrieved");
+        Assert.IsNotNull(_actualName, "No person retrieved");
-        Assert.AreEqual(expectedName, _actualPerson);
+        Assert.AreEqual(expectedName, _actualName);
     }
 }
 ```

 It uses a simple in-memory `PersonRepository` to store the people.
-The `_actualPerson` field is used to store the person so we can check if the retrieval was successful in the `Then` step.
+The `_actualName` field is used to store the person so we can check if the retrieval was successful in the `Then` step.
 For demo purposes we only store and retrieve the name of the person.

 And here's the `PersonRepository` class.